 The demand for truth and justice of the survivors of the massacre.
-Video by Border Forensics, in collaboration with Irídia and AMDH, 2024.
+Border Forensics, 2024.

 During our interviews with survivors of the massacre, one of them, Moustapha Ali Ibrahim, succinctly summed up the demands that all the survivors have repeatedly expressed: